limeleaf-collective/website/content/blog/webdev-tech.md

 }
 ```

-Even though this is not HTML like the Go version, we still have a familiar markup that captures the same intent.
-Since `html!` above is a Rust macro there is no need for a separate code generation step like Go needs with `templ`.
-Rust will automatically convert the macro into Rust code and compiling it once you run `$ cargo build`.
+Although this is not standard HTML like in the Go version, it still gives us a familiar markup that captures the same intent.
+Since `html!` is a Rust macro, there is no need for a separate code generation step like Go needs with `templ`.
+Rust will automatically convert the macro into Rust code and compile it when you run `$ cargo build`.

 ### HTTP Handlers and Routing

-Now that we have a way to generate and compile HTML server-side in each language we can use any number of HTTP modules to deliver them to the browser since `templ` and `maud` offer direct support for writing the results of their respective templates to standard HTTP handlers.
+With ways to generate and compile HTML server-side in each language, we can use just about any HTTP module to deliver it to the user since `templ` and `maud` offer direct support for writing the results of their respective templates to standard HTTP handlers.
+Here are examples in each:

 ```go
 func (s *Server) RootHandler() http.Handler {